45th Annual Undergraduate Research Conference – Friday, May 3, 2019

 - Participants will present in one of two formats:

-- Poster: Limited to projects in STEM and certain Social Sciences.
-More information on poster presentations and design can be found here.
+- Poster: Limited to projects in STEM and certain Social Sciences: if you need any tips on posters, here's a great guide on poster presentations and design.

 - Panel: Open to projects in any discipline.
 8-minute talk with 2 minutes for Q&A. Presenters may use multimedia to add a visual component to their presenations.